hmijail/announce-zoom-chat-messages/README.md

 ## Why is this distributed in this way?
 Because it's the easiest / quickest (for me ;P).

-More detail:
+More concretely:
   * `osacompile` creates an app which somehow has problems with the System Events/Accessibility framework.
-  * Publishing the whole app bundle would add obscure files that are harder to trust than plain code.
+  * Committing to the repo the whole app bundle would add obscure files that are harder to trust than plain code.
   * Publishing a compiled app would need me to sign it.

 ## I would like it to do something different!
 It's easy to customize, but feel free to open an issue and maybe I or someone else will look into it.

+## Disclaimer for plausible denial
+This is the longest JavaScript I have ever written, and I did so in the sucky environment of Script Editor.
+Works For Me (TM).
+Caveat emptor.